 The Bowdoin International Music Festival Fellowship Program, created in honor of Festival Co-Founder Lewis Kaplan, is a fully-funded opportunity for the most advanced musicians at the beginning of significant careers in music.
 The program offers the full resources of the internationally-renowned faculty and Festival infrastructure for an intensive and extensive exploration of solo and chamber repertoire.
 Fellows will perform alongside faculty and guest artists in the Festival’s subscription concert series and work with these artists to enhance technical and interpretive skills.
 The frequent performance opportunities, intensive study, and high standards for entry make the Fellowship program among the most respected in the nation.

-As part of the Community Concert series, the Fellows will engage with various audiences in non-traditional performance venues such as breweries, coastal resorts, libraries, community centers, care centers, and more.
+As part of the Community Concert series, the Fellows engage with various audiences in non-traditional performance venues such as breweries, coastal resorts, libraries, community centers, care centers, and museums.
 Through these opportunities and mentorship in outreach, Fellows will widen their reach and identify entrepreneurial ways to interact and grow through music.

 Festival alumni are represented in major orchestras, renowned ensembles, and conservatories worldwide.
 Notable alumni include Jennifer Koh, Emanuel Ax, Paul Neubauer, Anne Akiko Meyers, James Austin Smith, Derek Bermel, Ray Chen, and many others.
 Alumni are also represented in chamber ensembles such as the Parker, Dover, Navarra, and Pacifica String Quartets, and Manhattan Chamber Players.